PlaidWeb/publ-site/content/manual/templating.md

 * `error.html`: the error handler
 * `login.html`: the login page
 * `unauthorized.html`: the error page for attempting to access an entry that the logged-in user doesn't have access to
+* `logout.html`: the interstitial logout page, if someone visits the logout page via link or manual URL entry (rather than a form submission)

 ### Template naming and overrides